-Expo City Dubai To Host The Wings For Life World Run For The 2Nd Consecutive Year
+Expo City Dubai to Host The Wings for Life World Run for the 2nd Consecutive Year

 Whether they run, roll, jog or simply walk, every participant in the Wings for Life World Run starts at exactly the same moment, 3:00 pm GST.

-Dubai participants are as excited as ever, with Red Bull athlete, Yahya Al hassani, saying: 'Participating in the Wings for Life World Run is a powerful statement of resilience and unity.
-I feel a sense of empowerment knowing I'm contributing to spinal cord research.'
+Dubai participants are as excited as ever, with Red Bull athlete, Yahya Alghassani, saying: “Participating in the Wings for Life World Run is a powerful statement of resilience and unity.
+I feel a sense of empowerment knowing I’m contributing to spinal cord research.”

 But, as always with this run, the virtual Catcher Car will make for an interesting twist, giving participants a 30-minute head start ensuring that participants in the Wings for Life World Run experience the thrill of completing the race differently.
 Rather than running toward a traditional finish line, participants are pursued by the finish line itself!
 Once the virtual Catcher Car on the Wings for Life app overtakes you, your time in the race is up, marking the moment you can celebrate your contribution to the global movement.